rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.8.3 Materials that should be boxed separately

-**Restricted material** must be housed separately from the rest of the collection [(see 6.6.5)](#665-boxing-and-labeling-restricted-material).
+**Restricted material** must be housed separately from the rest of the collection and the label stamped as restricted; [see 6.6.1 Restricting materials](#661-restricting materials) and 6.9.3 Labeling Restricted Material (#693-labeling-restricted-material).

-**Audiovisual materials** in granularly processed collections should be housed separately and placed in boxes labeled "AV."
+**Audiovisual materials** in granularly processed collections should be housed separately and placed in boxes labeled "AV"; see [6.7.4 Processing audiovisual media])(#674-processing-audiovisual-media).

-**Born digital materials** in granularly processed collections should be housed separately and placed in boxes labeled "BV."
+**Born digital materials** in granularly processed collections should be housed separately and placed in boxes labeled "BV"; [see 6.7.5 Processing digital media](#675-processing-digital-media)

-**Material that has been treated for mold** must be housed separately from the rest of the collection [(see 6.6.4)](#664-labels-for-materials-treated-for-mold).
+**Material that has been treated for mold** must be housed separately from the rest of the collection and a moldy label affixed; see [9.2 Moldy materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/09-PRESERVATION#92-moldy-materials) and [6.9.3 Labels for materials trated for mold](#6.9.2-labels-for-materials-treated-for-mold).